-39. Acquisition of control by Government
+50. Acquisition of control by Government

-- (1) This section applies where- - (a) a licence under this Part has been revoked, or terminated and another licence for the same network or services has not yet been granted, - (b) a licensee ceases to operate or, in the reasonable and justified opinion of the Governor, is about to cease to operate, or - (c) for any other reason the Governor considers that it is necessary in the public interest to acquire control of the provision of electronic communications services or operation of electronic communications networks, or both. - (2) The reference to a licence in subsection (1) includes all licences issued pursuant to this Ordinance. - (3) The Governor may- - (a) take any steps the Governor considers appropriate to assume control over any electronic communications network or electronic communications services or both;
+- (1) This section applies where- - (a) a licence under this Part has been revoked, or terminated and another licence for the same network or services has not yet been granted, - (b) a licensee ceases to operate or, in the reasonable and justified opinion of the Governor, is about to cease to operate, or - (c) for any other reason the Governor considers that it is necessary in the public interest to acquire control of the provision of electronic communications services or operation of electronic communications networks, or both. - (2) For the purposes of subsection (1)(a), a licence is not deemed to have been terminated if it expires at the conclusion of the licence period in accordance with the terms and conditions of the licence. - (3) The reference to a licence in subsection (1) includes all licences issued pursuant to this Ordinance. - (4) The Governor may- - (a) take any steps the Governor considers appropriate to assume control over any electronic communications network or electronic communications services or both;

-- (b) by order provide for the declared assets to vest in the Governor for the purposes of use in pursuance of paragraph (a); - (c) appoint staff to act for the purposes of paragraph (a). - (4) The regulations under section $116^{45}$ must make provision about the determination of compensation under this section. - (5) Compensation due and payable under this section must be charged to the Consolidated Fund.
+- (b) by order provide for the declared assets to vest in the Governor for the purposes of use in pursuance of paragraph (a); - (c) appoint staff to act for the purposes of paragraph (a). - (5) The regulations under section 12351 must make provision about the determination of compensation, which may include set-off, under this section.

-40. War and emergencies
+51. War and emergencies

-- (1) If the Governor, acting in their discretion, considers it necessary in the interests of defence, public safety or public order during a time or war or following the declaration of a state of emergency for any other reason, the Governor may- - (a) take any steps the Governor considers appropriate to assume control over any electronic communications network or electronic communications service provided under or in accordance with this Ordinance; - (b) take any steps the Governor considers appropriate with respect to the possession, sale, purchase, construction and use of radiocommunications apparatus in Ste Helena, or on board any vessel or aircraft in the territorial waters or airspace; - (c) issue directions- - to a licensee or any other person who controls an electronic communications network or provides electronic communications services, and - (ii) to any person in respect or any matter falling within paragraph (b); - (d) appoint staff to act for the purposes of paragraphs (a) and (b). - (2) The Governor may pay compensation in respect of action taken under subsection (1) to affected licensees. - (3) This section does not apply to radiocommunications apparatus- - (a) for use in the service of His Majesty, and - (b) on board foreign warships or service aircraft.
+- (1) If the Governor, acting in their discretion, considers it necessary in the interests of defence, public safety or public order during a time of war or following the declaration of a state of emergency for any other reason, the Governor may- - (a) take any steps the Governor considers appropriate to assume control over any electronic communications network or electronic communications service provided under or in accordance with this Ordinance; - (b) take any steps the Governor considers appropriate with respect to the possession, sale, purchase, construction and use of radiocommunications apparatus in St Helena, or on board any vessel or aircraft in the territorial waters or airspace; - (c) issue directions- - to a licensee or any other person who controls an electronic communications network or provides electronic communications services, and - (ii) to any person in respect or any matter falling within paragraph (b); - (d) appoint staff to act for the purposes of paragraphs (a) and (b). - (2) The Governor will, to the extent the Governor considers reasonable in the circumstances, pay compensation in respect of action taken under subsection (1) to affected licensees. - (3) This section does not apply to radiocommunications apparatus- - (a) for use in the service of His Majesty, and - (b) on board foreign warships or service aircraft.

-PART 10 CONSUMER PROTECTION
+PART 11 CONSUMER PROTECTION